perseids-project/squish/README.md

 All you have to do is make a list of Javascript files and run the sqUI.sh shell script and you'll have a Javascript file that other developers will want to use and webservers will want to... ummmmm... serve.

+### Build squished-up CSS files

+So you can also use sqUIsh to "squish" CSS files together.
+So you can turn multiple CSS files into one that WON'T be minified.
+Sorry...
+Still working on it.

 ## Requirements
 * Unix
 * Python